 Be Flexible

-I’ve had days where my planned lesson just wasn’t clicking with the students, so I quickly shifted into a “brain break” activity where students worked in teams to solve riddles.
+I’ve had days where my planned lesson just wasn’t clicking with the students, so I quickly shifted into a “brain break” where students worked in teams to solve riddles.
 It was a huge success and got them back on track for the rest of the day.

 Let Students Lead